sw24f/jump-start-with-git-saachi-shah/learningGit.md

 You can connect with developers around the world to ask and answer questions, learn, and interact directly with GitHub staff.
 To get the conversation started, see "GitHub Community Support."

 ## Personal Notes
-I attend the University of Conecticut
+I attend the University of Connecticut